KukHwaK/TimeSeriesBasicCompleteReview/README.md

 # TimeSeriesBasicCompleteReview
 Purpose: To have a simplified Time Series Analysis template.
-Reviewed the basic model concept and used ARIMA model for forecast.
+Reviewed the basic models concept and used ARIMA model for forecast.